 - The Generosity Of The Macedonian Churches (2 Corinthians 8:1-5)

 When the Macedonian churches know the helpless situation of their brothers in Judea, their generosity power was revealed.
 Out of the most severe trial, their overflowing joy and their extreme poverty welled up in rich generosity (v.
 2).
 They gave as much as they were able, and even beyond their ability (v.
 3).
 They urgently pleaded for the privilege of sharing in the service to the saints (v.
 4).
-The eyes of their heart look not into their situation of extreme poverty and their most severe trial, but into the most urgent and helpless condition of their fellow believers in Judea.
-Their generous heart moved them to share and gave what they have to provide the needs of their brothers.
+The eyes of their heart look not into their situation of extreme poverty and their most severe trial, but the most urgent and helpless condition of their fellow believers in Judea.
+Their generous heart moved them to share and gave what they have to provide for the needs of their brothers.
 Overflowing joy filled their hearts to share and serve others even in need.
-Their needy situation did not create hesitation, but brought demonstration of their love to others.
+Their needy situation did not create hesitation but brought demonstration of their love to others.
 The rich are the most hesitant givers, but the poor are the most enthusiastic and liberal givers.
 The wealthy looked at their pocket before giving, but the poor looked at their heart before giving.
-The mind of the rich makes decision in giving, but the heart of the poor makes decision in giving.
-A needy condition is not a hindrance to help a needy condition.
+The mind of the rich decides to give, but the heart of the poor decides to give.
+A needy condition is not a hindrance to helping a needy condition.

 - Peter's Generosity (Acts 3:1-10)